What are carbapenem-resistant Enterobacteriaceae (CRE)?

 What are the symptoms of CRE?

 Some people carry CRE bacteria in their bodies without any symptoms.
-This is called being “colonized.”
+We call this being “colonized.”
 A person might be colonized for a long time before getting sick or might never get sick.
-Enterobacteriaceae can cause a variety of infections including gastrointestinal illness, pneumonia, wound infections, and invasive infections of the blood or other body organs.
-CRE cause the same infections, but the infections are much harder to treat.
+Enterobacterales can cause many infections.
+These include infections of the stomach, lungs, wounds, or blood.
+CRE causes the same infections, but the infections are much harder to treat.

 How soon after exposure do symptoms appear?